dojo/docs/community/events/ddd09.rst

 * Decide on final solution for data export and wiki svn integration.
 Current options are:

-  * Wait for minmoin 2.0 which will have wiki <=> svn support and way better templating mechanism
+  * Wait for moinmoin 2.0 which will have wiki <=> svn support and way better templating mechanism
   * Build a middleware to handle wiki to svn integration and fix sphinx issues

 * Clean up navigation